-"Can you use baby shampoo on dogs?" is a popular question many pet owners ask when it comes to dog grooming.
-Fortunately, a single, isolated bath in baby shampoo is unlikely to be harmful for any dog.
+"Can you use baby shampoo on dogs?" is a popular question many pet owners ask when discussing dog grooming.
+After all, if you don’t have one of our best dog shampoos to hand, you may be tempted to reach for something else in your bathroom.
+While not ideal, a single, one-off bath in baby shampoo is unlikely to do any harm to your dog.

 Is human shampoo safe for dogs?

-While the shampoo that you use to wash your own hair might seem like a gentle and appealing option for your dog, human shampoo can actually damage your dog’s coat and skin.
-There are several key differences between dog skin and human skin; these differences mean that the two species require different types of shampoo for optimal results.
+While the shampoo that you use to wash your hair with might seem like a gentle and appealing option for your dog, human shampoo can actually be damaging to their coat and skin if used regularly.
+There are several critical differences between dog skin and human skin; these differences mean that the two species require different types of shampoo for the best results.

 Human skin and canine skin differ significantly in pH (acidity).
-Human skin is acidic, with a pH of 4.8 to 6.0.
-Dogs, in contrast, have more alkaline or basic skin, with a pH of 5.5 to 8.0.
-Human shampoos are pH-balanced to work well on acidic skin, while canine shampoos are pH-balanced for alkaline skin.
-Using human shampoo on your dog could negatively impact the pH of your dog's skin.
+Sources vary, but human skin is acidic, with a pH of 4 to 6.0.
+Dogs, in contrast, have more alkaline (or basic) skin than this.
+Human shampoos are pH-balanced to work well on our acidic skin, while canine shampoos are pH-balanced for alkaline skin.
+Therefore, using human shampoo on your dog could negatively impact the pH of your dog's skin, leading to problems.

 Is baby shampoo safe for dogs?